Esri/serlio/README.md

 ### Installation

 #### Windows: Provided Binaries
-1. Download the MSI installer for your Maya version from the [desired release](https://github.com/Esri/serlio/releases)
+1. Download the MSI installer for your Maya version from the [desired release](https://github.com/Esri/serlio/releases).
-1. Run the MSI installer
+1. Run the MSI installer.
-1. Start Maya
+1. Start Maya.
-1. You should now see the new menu item "Serlio".
+1. You should now see the new menu item `Serlio`.

 #### Windows: Install local build
-See [below](#windows-2) in the developer documentation
+See [below](#windows-2) in the developer documentation.

 #### Linux: Provided Binaries
-1. Acquire the Serlio binaries by downloading the [desired release](https://github.com/Esri/serlio/releases)
+1. Acquire the Serlio binaries by downloading the [desired release](https://github.com/Esri/serlio/releases).
-2. Proceed like [below](#linux-2) in the developer documentation
+2. Proceed like [below](#linux-2) in the developer documentation.

 #### Linux: Install local build
 See [below](#linux-2) in the developer documentation